ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 The window is visualized with blue circles/boxes, based on the parameters.
 The tracker must be inside at least one window or it will not be tracked.

-#### Tracker to use for calibration:

-The ID of the tracker that will be used for SteamVR playspace calibration.
-By default this is tracker 0, meaning the hip tracker.
+#### Ignore tracker 0:

+This will cause tracker 0 to not be tracked.
+Use this if you want to replace the hip tracker with a vive puck/owotrack.
+Keep

 #### Use previous position as guess:

 This parameters sets if, when estimating the 3d position of a detected tracker, the algorithm should use the previous position as a guess to help it or not.
-Should ticked unless you know what you are doing.
+Should stay ticked unless you know what you are doing.

-#### X/Y/Z calibration offset (MOVED TO CAMERA SCREEN):

-This parameter sets the position, at which you have to calibrate the marker.
-It is in SteamVR coordinates.
-By default, this means the center of your playspace, one meter above ground.
-In some cases, this position will not be seen on the camera, and you will have to change it.
-(Usualy, lowering the Y axis (up/down) should be enough.)

-Sometimes, however, the center of the playspace is nowhere near the actual center of your room.
-In that case, you will have to find where the tracker was put and try to move it to the center using this values.
-It might take some time to guess it correctly, but it will only have to be done once.

 #### Use circular search window: